jacek99/corepost/README.md

 	    app.run()

-Multiple module REST application
+Multi-module REST application
 --------------------------------

-The key CorePost object is just an extension of the regular twisted.web Resource object and as such can easily be used to assemble a multi-module REST applications with different CorePost objects serving from different context paths:
+The key CorePost object is just an extension of the regular twisted.web Resource object.
+Therefore, it can easily be used to assemble a multi-module REST applications with different CorePost resources serving from different context paths:

     from corepost.web import CorePost
     from corepost.enums import Http